 Eagles quarterbacks didn't even utilize Smith's vertical ability all that often.
 According to Pro Football Focus, the seven-year veteran was targeted 19 times on passes of 20 yards or more, including playoffs.
 By comparison, Agholor had 18 such targets, while Alshon Jeffery led with 28.

 Brilliant bit of accounting here by Eagles vice president of football operations Howie Roseman to keep Jeffery's cap hit low in the first year of his contract extension.
 Four million for a No. 1 receiver is a steal, though that figure will balloon to over $14 million in 2019.

 Perhaps Agholor was simply miscast in his previous role.
 Per PFF, he led all receivers in touchdowns out of the slot, and finished third in yards.
 Agholor also showed up at OTAs looking bigger and stronger than he had in previous years, or so it seemed.
-At least, his eight broken tackles were a new personal best.
+His eight broken tackles were a new personal best.